Hashir-Jamil/LongBox/LOG.md

         '-> Ahan: add comment to comic book, view comment on comic book '-> Ali: user can add a comic book to favorites and user can remove a comic book from favorites '-> Eric: user can login with email or username (may need modification for username's valid characters upon registration)
-        '-> Hashir: user can add a comic book to their curre1101nt reading list and add comic books to their finished list '-> Oscar: fix fonts, about me box for profile view1
+        '-> Hashir: user can add a comic book to their current reading list and add comic books to their finished list '-> Oscar: fix fonts, about me box for profile view1
     Ahan: Made emails unique while registration.